PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 ## Manual Export and Installation

-**Requires: all bundles described above imported into the workspace**
+**Requires: all bundles described in [Dev Setup](#Dev-Setup) imported into the workspace**

 ### Export Feature
 1. open development eclipse instance with all bundles described above imported and a correctly set target platform.
 2. export the initialisation extension as feature:
     * `export` $\rightarrow$ `Deployable Features`
     * select `org.palladiosimulator.analyzer.slingshot.initialisedsimulation.feature (1.0.0.qualifier)` $\rightarrow$ `finish`
-    * This is a all-in-one feature that just includes *everything* without any structure at all.
+    * This is an all-in-one feature that just includes *everything* without any structure at all.
 Enjoy with caution.

 ### Import Feature
 1. install a fresh PalladioBench (https://updatesite.palladio-simulator.com/palladio-bench-product/releases/latest/) and open it.